EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

 **TODO** ossze fog mixelodni a 2 application (eddig az appban volt)

-As mentioned above, in this configuration, we want to add a measurement module to the network without using optional slots.
+As mentioned above, in this configuration, we want to add a measurement module to the network without using optional measurement submodules already present in some modules.
 To demonstrate that, we create packet flows below the :ned:`Udp` module in hosts.

 The easiest way to insert a measurement module into any module (which doesn't already have an optional submodule) is to extend with a measurement module as a new type.
 For example, we extend :ned:`StandardHost` into ``MyStandardHost`` in FlowMeasurementShowcase.ned.
 We could create two versions, one with a :ned:`FlowMeasurementStarter` and one with a :ned:`FlowMeasurementRecorder`, but it is more convenient and more generic to add a :ned:`MeasurementLayer`, which contains both: